 Cyprus: Cypriot law imposes significant restrictions on the foreign ownership of real property.
-Non-EU residents may purchase a single piece of real estate (not to exceed three donums, or roughly one acre) for private use (e.g., a holiday home).
-Exceptions can be made for projects requiring larger plots of land, but they are rarely granted.
-Cyprus also restricts ownership of local electronic mass media companies (e.g., television and radio stations, but not print media) to a maximum of 25 percent for EU investors and just 5 percent for non-EU investors.
+Non-EU residents may only purchase a single piece of real estate (not to exceed three donums, or roughly one acre) for private use (e.g., a holiday home).
+Exceptions can be made for projects requiring larger plots of land, but are rarely granted.
 Under the Registration and Control of Contractors Laws of 2001 and 2004, only citizens of EU Member States have the right to register as construction contractors in Cyprus, and non-EU entities are not allowed to own a majority stake in a local construction company.
 Non-EU natural persons or legal entities may bid on specific construction projects, but only after obtaining a special license from the Cypriot Council of Ministers.